MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-.md

 ### Troubleshooting Options

 #### Logging Options
-The Active Directory Administrative Center now contains built\-in logging in Windows Server 2012, as part of a tracing config file.
-Create\/modify the following file in the same folder as dsac.exe:
+The Active Directory Administrative Center now contains built-in logging in Windows Server 2012, as part of a tracing config file.
+Create/modify the following file in the same folder as dsac.exe:

 **dsac.exe.config**